 by Leonie Huber

 dis/claim is a platform for practices of, and reflections on, text production in contemporary art.
-The magazine publishes texts which experiment with new formats and uncover their contexts of production.
+The periodically published magazine presents texts which experiment with new formats and uncover their contexts of production.
 Each contribution positions itself through an introductory disclaimer in the vast field of art writing which declares its interests in the topic.
 Situated in the local art community of Vienna, dis/claim invites its contributors and readers to invigorate art writing’s capacity to engage in discourse and dissonance.

 In contemporary art, writing can be both the artwork itself and the medium of critique, discourse and education.
 The relations between image and text, artwork and criticism, practice and discourse are no longer ones of hierarchical opposition but of complex entanglement.
 The subjective and self-reflective quality of art writing is embedded in postmodernist theory which deconstructed the authority of the critic and language’s claim to representational truth.

 When practiced under capitalist conditions the performativity of contemporary art writing is infiltrated by the all-encompassing imperative to self-promotion and self-capitalisation.
 The ambivalent and affirmative quality of text production in the field of contemporary art is hijacked by the operability and exchangeability of branded individualism, short-lived visibility and network relevance.
 This complex relation is not elsewhere, but internalized and enacted in the contexts and communities which we share with others most desperately trying to defeat them.

 Shifting between artistic expression and critical reflection, the objective of art writing is often unclear: Who is the audience the text addresses and what are the contexts and communities it’s engaged with – “as well as those remembered, dreamed and imagined by the artist, the critic and other viewers”? dis/claim aims to put these questions front and centre through an introductory disclaimer in which different aspects of the editorial concept crystalize.